fonoster/fonoster/README.md

 - Difficulty migrating from one vendor to another
 - Limited to vendor's feature (can't add or remove)

-**Privacy Concerns:**

-- Government/military unable to benefit (Due to regulations)
-- Health organization have limited access on many countries (Due to regulations)

 **Technical Complexity:**

 - Learning curve for those without coding knowledge